 Solomon reminds us that “Wisdom is better than strength,” though he admits it may not always be appreciated in this life.

-Even God’s principles, the ultimate wisdom, are often rejected as too hard, too inconvenient or too restrictive.
-But when the consequences of living life their own way set in, people come looking for help just as the men of this small city came looking for this wise man.
+Even God’s principles, the greatest wisdom, are often rejected as too hard, too inconvenient or too restrictive.
+But when the consequences of living life their own way sets in, people come looking for help just as the men of this small city came looking for this wise man.

 One area where I see this played out is with premarital couples.
 At our church we require couples to take a “Preparing for Marriage” class before they can be married by one of our pastors.
-It is followed by an interview with one of the couples leading the class.
-When there are red flags concerning marriage, they may refer one or both of them to one of our counselors.
+It is followed by an interview with the couple leading the class.
+When there are red flags concerning marriage, they may counsel them personally or refer one or both of them to one of our other counselors.

 Sadly, often the “strength” of their emotions and desires rule the day.
 Just as often, they come back, sometimes only months later, looking for help to deal with serious issues.

 At that point my counsel must be completely different.
 Before marriage, they had a choice about whether or not to marry the other person.
 Now, God’s Word says they must stay and do their part to make the marriage work (1 Pet.
 3.1; 1 Cor.
 7.12-13).